polkadot-fellows/RFCs/text/0000-metadata-for-offline-signers.md

 ## Explanation

 Detailed description of metadata shortening and digest process is provided in [metadata-shortener](https://github.com/Alzymologist/metadata-shortener) crate (see `cargo doc --open` and examples).
+Below are presented algorithms of the process.

 ### Metadata descriptor